Cross Country Introduction by Jennifer Rich

 Cross-country is just as much about team spirit as it is about individual competition.
 There’s a great sense of club camaraderie which is often unseen at the big name road races.

 Each club arrives and pitches a tent, and then up go the club banners.
-The tent is used for changing and for storing bags during the race; and the banner fosters a real sense of Striders pride.
-It’s also a useful way of navigating back to base camp after you’ve run round in muddy circles a few times!
+The tent is used for changing and for storing bags during the race, and the banner fosters a real sense of Striders pride.
+It’s also a useful way of navigating back to base camp after you’ve run around in muddy circles a few times!

 When you arrive, the designated Striders cross-country secretary for the day will be on hand to greet runners and dish out numbers.
 He or she will also go over a course profile with any runners new to the venue.